 “A fairly niche reform that has been mooted is to allow crowdfunding investments to be permitted investments for ISAs.
 This would be an innovative move supporting small business given the concerns about raising finance from traditional sources.

 “Turning to revenue raising, the level of tax free contributions to pension funds and the overall cap on pensions savings are always candidates for Budget change.
 However, it is unlikely that any changes will be made here given the ongoing need to encourage general investment for old age.
 There have been some suggestions though that the Government wishes to raise more tax from expensive property.
 A possibility would be a further increase in the tax on enveloped properties, given that we have not seen the expected rush to remove properties from such structures.
 Another measure would be to increase council tax on unoccupied dwellings.
 Councils can already increase the tax to 150% but few currently do so.

 “As usual, we are also likely to see some more targeted anti-avoidance rules and support to HMRC to tackle avoidance and/or evasion.
 The latter may well be linked to the recently released OECD Standard for Automatic Exchange of Financial Account Information.

 “Finally, I think the Chancellor may make reference to the OECD Base Erosion and Profit Shifting (BEPS) work.
 If he does so it is likely to be on the one hand to underline the UK’s support for ensuring that multi-nationals pay their fair share of tax, while on the other hand indicating that the Government will not let the project undermine the competitiveness of the UK tax system and that there are no plans to bring in unilateral measures as have been done in some countries.”

-Some key measures which have already been announced are available here.
+Find some key measures which have already been announced.

 For further information please contact: